Online Submissions

 The official name of an institution in English is required for the block of information in English.

-The article’s name in Russian should correspond to the article content.
+The article’s title in Russian should correspond to the article content.

-The name in English should be grammatically and lexically correct in terms of the English language and its sense should correspond completely to the Russian name.
+The title in English should be grammatically and lexically correct in terms of the English language and its meaning should correspond completely to the Russian title.

 (v) Abstract